 Louisiana foreclosures are typically completed through what’s called an "executory proceeding," which is a process that allows a lender to seize and sell a home without having to go through the normal steps required in a typical judicial foreclosure.
 If you want to learn more about this type of Louisiana foreclosure, what type of notice you’ll get before the foreclosure sale, whether the foreclosing party can get a deficiency judgment after the foreclosure, and more, keep reading.
 Below you’ll find a rundown of some of the important parts of Louisiana foreclosure law along with citations to the statutes so you can read the law yourself.

 There are two notices in a Louisiana executory proceeding: a notice of seizure and a notice of sale.

 Notice of seizure.
 Immediately after the court issues a writ of seizure and sale, the sheriff may seize the property.
 The sheriff must serve the borrower a written notice of seizure by personal service or domiciliary service.
-La.
+(La.
 Code Civ.
 Proc.
 Ann. art.
-2721.
+2721).
 (Domiciliary service is when the server leaves the documents at your home with a person of suitable age and discretion who resides in the home.)

 Notice of sale.
 At least three days, not including holidays, after the sheriff serves the notice of seizure upon the borrower, the sheriff must publish a notice of sale at least twice.
-La.
+(La.
 Code Civ.
 Proc.
 Ann. art.
-2331, 2722.
+2331, 2722).

 There is no anti-deficiency law in Louisiana.
 The foreclosing party can get a deficiency judgment if the property was appraised before the sale.
-La.
+(La.
 Code Civ.
 Proc.
 Ann. art.
-2771, 2723.
+2771, 2723).